sasha-ov/ECE5258-ICP/README.md

 ---
 ## ⏳ Time-Series Data Processing with Neural Networks

-Neural Networks are particularly suited for time-series data due to their ability to extract patterns over time.
+Neural Networks are particularly suited for time-series data because they can extract patterns over time.
 Each architecture brings unique advantages:

 - **Convolutional Neural Networks (CNNs):** Efficiently extract local temporal patterns using 1D convolutions and pooling layers.
 Ideal for short-term dependencies.
 - **Long Short-Term Memory (LSTMs):** Use gated mechanisms to store long-term dependencies and address vanishing gradient problems.
 Suitable for both short- and long-term temporal relationships.